Polyurethane Technical Data and Design Guide

 A bonded metal-urethane composite provides a great advantage to part designers.
 They can enjoy the best of both materials to solve complex problems.

 For example, let's consider a bonded metal-urethane engine mount.
 It utilizes the rigidity of the metal to attach the mount to other metal components such as the engine and chassis.
 But, the compliance of the urethane allows slight independent movements.
 Compensating for opposing forces and strains within the vehicle.

 Continuous Advancements in Cast Custom Polyurethane Expertise and Equipment

-Bring us even the trickiest requirements of your most important components, and time after time, we turn them into success at our 100,000-square-foot, ISO-certified facility in Gurnee, Ill.
-Meanwhile, as your demands keep getting tougher, we’re always reinvesting in our business, constantly enhancing our expertise and continuously improving our operations with new machinery, new processes, and new materials to meet your evolving needs.
-It’s all part of a culture of commitment to your needs that you’ll find only when you partner with Gallagher as your chosen polyurethane manufacturer . . . where you can be confident that you’ll always have your toughest demands – delivered.
+Bring Gallagher even the trickiest requirements of your most important components.
+Time after time, we turn them into success.
+Our 100,000-square-foot, ISO-certified facility in Gurnee, Illinois will meet your needs.
+We are always reinvesting in our people and equipment to meet your demands.
+New machinery, new processes, new materials, and more training to meet your requirements.
+It's part of Gallagher's culture of committment to you.
+Partner with Gallagher as your chosen polyurethane manufacturer . . . where you can be confident that you’ll always have your toughest demands – delivered.

 Ask about our Gallagher Quality Guarantee!

 - Performance will vary based on formulation and application.

 - Contact us to find out what guarantee we can provide for your specific, custom product or application.